Anton-Saurytski/AEM-VueJS-component-build/README.md

 # run the build
 npm run build

-# start express server to test build output
+# test build output locally
-npm start
+open ./dist/index.html in your browser
 ```

-Take a look at `webpack.config.js` to see the build configuration.
+Take a look at `build.js` to see the build configuration.
-For detailed explanation on how things work, consult the [docs for vue-loader](http://vue-loader.vuejs.org/en/).
+For detailed explanation on how things work, consult the [docs for rollup](http://rollupjs.org/), and/or [docs for rollup-plugin-vue](https://github.com/vuejs/rollup-plugin-vue).